Aziz-Ru/Aziz-Ru/README.md

 - 💬 Ask me about **Robbery**

-- 📫 How to reach me **Your Nrearest Bank or Your Nearest Bank Server**
+- 📫 How to reach me **Your Nearest Bank or Your Nearest Bank Server**

 - ⚡ **I'm Always Active in 192.168.0.110**